Durable Lift Chairs for Bariatric Users

 Here’s a list of things to look for in researching a durable lift chair.

 All durable lift chairs for bariatric users should have details about a safe working load weight capacity.
-Some models can hold up to 250kg as a safe working load.
+Some models can hold up to 300kg as a safe working load.
 This means the chair isn’t at maximin capacity at this load.
-It is essential to purchase a lift recliner that was designed to hold a bariatric weight capacity at a safe working load.
+It is essential to purchasing a lift recliner that was designed to hold a bariatric weight capacity at a safe working load.
 Things to look for are, independent Australian Standards testing and manufacturer warranties.
 Using a lift chair for average weight will rapidly decrease the life of the chair and potentially turn into a dangerous situation and costly exercise if a new chair needs to be purchased.

 Look into the materials and framework details of the chair.
 Some frame structures are welded together while others are held together with heavy, industrial nuts and bolts.
 Both types have pros and cons.
 The benefit of having a frame that is held together with bolts is that, in the event that something in the frame requires repair, the entirety of the frame wouldn’t need replacing like it would in a welded structure.
 Look for manufacturer warranties when researching durable lift chairs.